aleffert/dials/README.md

 2. A network requests debugger that tells you all about what data your app is sending and receiving.

-3. A control panel that lets you connect arbitrary variables to controls on the desktop.
-In addition to sending the new values back to your running application, you can also save changes directly back to your code with the push of a button.
+3. A control panel that lets you connect arbitrary variables to desktop controls like sliders and color pickers and send changes back to your running application.
+In addition to sending the new values back to your application, you can also save changes directly back to your code with the push of a button.

 See it in action: